The Car People PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by The Car People, PPI may have been attached to a customer's policy by The Car People, in some cases without their knowledge.
-The Car People may have declined a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by The Car People, PPI may have been attached to a customer's policy by The Car People, in some cases without their knowledge.
+The Car People may have disapproved a credit application if PPI was refused by the customer.

 The Car People PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by The Car People.

-There are many examples of The Car People mis-selling PPI, some customers were not even made aware by The Car People that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by The Car People that it was optional.
+There are many examples of The Car People mis-selling PPI, some consumers were not even made aware by The Car People that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by The Car People that it was optional.